-Largest Producer of Rice in the World: Rice is a staple food for more than half of the global population, and the largest producer of rice in the world is China.
+Largest Producer of Rice in the World: Rice is a staple food for more than half of the global population.
+The the largest producer of rice in the world is China.
 It plays a vital role in ensuring food security and supporting the economy.
 Keep reading more about rice.

 1.Staple Food: Rice feeds more than half of the world’s population daily.
 It is a primary source of energy and nutrition in many countries.